AMDESE/sev-tool/readme.md

 15. Make available UEFI image for guests

 ##### Guest Owner
-1. Get cert chains from the Platform Owner (PO)
+1. Make a folder for the SEV-Tool to import/export certs/IDs from/to (pass into commands with the --ofolder flag)
 2. Get UEFI image from the Platform Owner
-3. (Out of scope) Confirm the UEFI image is trustable
+3. (Out of scope) Confirm the UEFI image is trustable.
+4. Get cert chain (PDH through ARK) from the Platform Owner (PO) and unzip them into a local folder
-4. Run the validate_cert_chain command to verify the cert chain from the PDH down to the ARK (AMD root).
-(Unzip the cert chain certs given to you by the Platform Owner and use that folder as the --ofolder flag)
+5. Run the validate_cert_chain command to verify the cert chain from the PDH down to the ARK (AMD root)
+   - TODO.
+Wouldn't we want the GO to download the ASK_ARK, otherwise, the PO can make up the entire chain and we'd validate it and it'd pass?
-5. (Out of scope) Verify OCA cert chain from the Platform Owner
+6. (Out of scope) Verify OCA cert chain from the Platform Owner
-6. (Coming soon) Run the generate_launch_blob command
+7. Run the generate_launch_blob command
+   - Reads in Platform Owner Diffie-Hellman key (PDH cert from Platform Owner) and generates new public/private Guest Owner Diffie-Hellman keypair.
+The DH key exchange is completed when the PO calls Launch_Start using the GODH public key.
-7. Send the blob to the Platform Owner so they can launch your Guests
+8. Send the blob and the Guest Owner's DH public key to the Platform Owner so it can launch your Guests
-8. Get the measurement from the Platform Owner
+9. Get the measurement from the Platform Owner
-9. Run the calc_measurement and verify the measurement from the Platform owner matches what you calculated
+10. Run the calc_measurement command and verify the measurement from the Platform owner matches what you calculated/expected
+    - The UEFI image is the digest param that we hash, so we  know the Platform Owner isn't modifying that
-10. (Coming soon) Run the package_secret command
+11. Run the package_secret command
-11. Send the secret(s) to the Platform Owner
+12. Send the secret(s) to the Platform Owner
-12. Give "ready to run" approval to the Platform Owner
+13. Give "ready to run" approval to the Platform Owner

+##### Hypervisor
+This is the flow that the Hypervisor will take to prepare the guest
+1. After receiving the launch blob and the GO Diffie-Hellman public key from the Guest Owner, the Hypervisor can launch (call Launch_Start on) the guest
+2. Call Launch_Update_Data and Activate, etc
+3. Call Launch_Measure and send the measurement received from the PSP to the Guest Owner so it can verify against its expected result
+4. Call Launch_Finish, etc
+5. After receiving the packaged secrets from the Guest Owner (this step is optional), call Launch_Secret to pass the Guest Owner's secrets into the guest
+6. The Guest Owner should now give the Hypervisor approval to run its Guest

 ## OS Requirements
   - Your Kernel must support SEV.